argonne-lcf/copper/README.md

 ## Notes from week 3 meeting

 Reading should never mutate the cache.
-Instead on filesystem mound the target dir is recursively read through and stored in cache.
-From then on reading and writing only happens with the cache instead of reaching the underlying/passthrough filesystem.
+Instead, on filesystem mount the target dir is recursively read through and stored in the cache.
+From then on, reading and writing only affects the cache instead of reaching the underlying/passthrough filesystem.

 ## Metadata Cache Table Progress